arturgontijo/time-series-services/docs/users_guide/finance/cntk-next-day-trend.md

 ### Welcome

 The service receives an image and uses it as an input for a pre-trained `ResNet152` model.

-There are two pre-trained models available, one trained with a flowers dataset from the [Oxford Visual Geometry Group](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html), with 102 different categories of flowers common to the UK.

-The second model was trained using the [Columbia Dogs Dataset](ftp://ftp.umiacs.umd.edu/pub/kanazawa/CU_Dogs.zip), with 133 different dog breeds.

 ### What’s the point?